 There is a document called the Confidential Information Form (CIF) that contains basic personal information on the parties such as social security numbers, dates of birth, addresses, phone numbers, and employers.

 It used to be that this kind of information would be placed directly in some other documents, such as child support orders.
-However, some years ago it was realized that this created privacy issues, and the CIF was developed to hold those bits of information instead.
+However, some years ago it was realized that this created privacy issues and the CIF was developed to hold those bits of information instead.

 Some other records can also be filed in the sealed section of the file by attaching them to a sealed documents cover sheet.
 This includes many primary financial source documents, health care records, and some detailed records gathered as part of a parenting evaluation.

-The court has very little ability to order those kinds of documents to be sealed.
+Clients often ask if their divorce file can be sealed.
+Unfortunately, the court has very little ability to order those kinds of documents to be sealed.
 It used to be that the court had a good bit more discretion about sealing sensitive documents, but a court case a few years ago severely limited that power.

 If you need help with your divorce, give us a call at 206-784-3049, or use the form on our website, to schedule a consultation with one of our attorneys.
 We only charge a minimal fee for the initial consultation and you can get a number of your questions answered at that time to help you decide how best to move ahead.